The Johannesburg Holocaust & Genocide Centre

 The Johannesburg Holocaust & Genocide Centre (JHGC) was founded in 2008 and together with its sister Centres in Cape Town (est. 1999) and Durban (est. 2008), forms the South African Holocaust & Genocide Foundation (SAHGF).
 The JHGC is a member of the Association of Holocaust Organisations (AHO) comprising over 300 institutions worldwide.
 It is also a member of the International Association of Genocide Scholars (IAGS) and the Alliance Against Genocide.

-The JHGC, in partnership with the City of Johannesburg, moved into its iconic new building of memory, education and lessons for humanity in mid-2016.
-Our permanent exhibition is still under construction and expected to be completed in 2018, which will officially mark the opening of the Centre.
-However, we are open to visitors during weekdays and select Sundays for tours and special events.
+The JHGC, in partnership with the City of Johannesburg, moved into its iconic new building of memory, education and lessons for humanity in mid-2016 and officially opened to the public in March 2019, with the completion of its Permanent Exhibition.

 Vision and Mission